Apurbopaul131/Stationery-Shop-B4A2V5/README.md

 "# Stationery-Shop-B4A2V5"

-## 1. Project Title: This is Stationary shop project that all work related to stationary shop.
+## 1. Project Title: This is Stationary shop project that controls all work related to stationary shop.

 ## 2. Key Features: